OrphicAbyss/ScalingBot/README.md

-# AmariBot
+# ScalingBot
+Leveling system bot for TransProgrammer to help protect our members.

 Discord bot built from [discord.js](https://discord.js.org/#/).
 This bot is for people who want a better and simpler level system in their server.

+## Add bot link
-# Get this bot on your server [Click Here](https://discordapp.com/oauth2/authorize?client_id=339254240012664832&scope=bot&permissions=268954688)
+Get this bot on your server [Click Here](https://discordapp.com/oauth2/authorize?client_id=339254240012664832&scope=bot&permissions=268954688)

+## Commmands
 | Command | Description |
 | ------ | ------ |
 | Prefix | :? |